GrieferAtWork/KOSmk4/readme.md

 If you have any suggestions for software (or even better: code snippets for use in `make_utility.sh` alongside any required patch files), feel free to send them to me and I might add them so that everyone can use them.

 <a name="build-env"></a>
 ## Recommended Build Environment

-I neither have the time nor will too make sure that any kind of build environment works.
+I neither have the time nor will to make sure that any kind of build environment works.

 So with that in mind, I can only recommend you'd use the same one I'm using: